 When you work in a restaurant chain, everything is fast-paced.
-When I worked in internal comms for a restaurant chain, we were in the details, working with ops, HR, IT, and every department across the organization to get urgent and important messages out.
+When I worked in internal communications for a restaurant chain, we were in the details, working with ops, HR, IT, and every department across the organization to get urgent and important messages out to our employees.
 New menu items.
 Recipe updates.
 Reminders on policies and procedures.
 The list goes on.
 We were always operationally focused in our communication to help our restaurant teams operate as efficiently as possible.

 3. Evaluate your comms channels.
 Once you know what your employees want to hear from leadership, you need to evaluate what channels employees currently have access to and whether or not leadership can communicate effectively through those channels.
 One of the most effective communication channels for leaders is video.
 It creates transparency, and it allows a leader to express themselves more clearly and to convey the right tone, yet many employees don’t have access to traditional channels such as an intranet to view these types of messages.
 A channel evaluation will help you determine if you need to open up access to existing tools that are deemed effective or if you need to identify new ones.